How to Help Your Dog with Social Anxiety and Fear of Strangers

 Exposure therapy: Take small, deliberate steps to expose your dog to new people, places, and situations.
 For example, sitting together on your front stoop can help him get used to seeing new people from a comfortable, safe environment.

 You could also ask a dog-friendly friend or neighbor to visit your house so you can introduce your dog to new people slowly and calmly.
-Monitor him carefully and if you notice signs of anxiety, remove him from the situation.
+Monitor him carefully, and if you notice signs of anxiety, remove him from the situation.

 Reward your dog for calm behavior: Strike a healthy balance between rewarding your dog for calm behavior (treats are great for this!) and comforting him when he becomes anxious, as this can reinforce the behavior.

-Pheromone collars: I’m a fan of pheromone collars, which can be helpful as they emit comforting pheromones that can help your dog feel at ease.
+Pheromone collars: I’m a fan of pheromone collars, which can be helpful as they emit comforting pheromones that can help your anxious dog feel at ease.
 My favorite is the Adaptil On-The-Go Calming Collar.

 Supplements: All dogs should be taking a supplement appropriate for their life stage and brain health.
-I’ve been using ALL-IN for my dog Chilly for years now, and it helps with anxiety as well as cognition as he ages (plus a ton of other health-related benefits!).
+I’ve been using ALL-IN for my dog Chilly for years now, and it helps with dog anxiety as well as cognition as he ages (plus a ton of other health-related benefits!).

-Look inward: Don’t forget to think about yourself in all this, too.
+Look inward: Don’t forget to think about yourself in all this.
 As a pet parent, you need to make sure you feel good about going out with your dog into new social situations.
 If it helps, bring a family member or friend with you so you feel more at ease.
 If you feel calm, your dog is more likely to feel calm.

-When is Professional Help Necessary?
+When Is Professional Help Necessary?

 Calmer Days Are Ahead